 In preparation for Youth Tour, teens learn about cooperatives, our history and grassroots advocacy through provided material.
 Youth Tour sprang from a suggestion of then Senator Lyndon Johnson to a national gathering of co-ops.
 Johnson felt youth from rural areas would benefit by visiting Washington D.C. to see first-hand how government works and gain a wider perspective through the experience.
 From this idea, Youth Tour evolved.
-High school students selected by their electric co-ops participate in a week long trip to the nation’s capital.
+High school students selected by their electric co-ops participate in a week long trip to the nation’s capital, June 8-15, 2018.

 The week is interspersed with visits to many D.C. monuments and sites, including Capitol Hill.
 Activities with Youth Tour delegations from across the country enable teens to meet a broad spectrum of co-op kids.
 Our program creates a safe space for teens to discover the adults they are striving to be.
 Teens leave behind their hometown identity and venture forward with a fresh slate.
 Students are encouraged to stretch themselves by talking to those they wouldn’t ordinarily interact with.